 - Projections can help businesses plan and make decisions.
 Forecasts, on the other hand, can be used to decide how to deploy resources and to help plan for upcoming sales.

 - A company may use projections to determine how much money to spend on brand-new goods or services.
-Forecasts can be utilized to decide how to deploy resources and to help plan for upcoming sales.
+Forecasts can be used to decide how to deploy resources and help plan for upcoming sales.

 How to Develop a Forecast